 You’ll be glad to know there are some things that you can do to keep your family and your home safe.
 Many don’t even require an internet connection, which is perfect if Black Mirror has turned you into a Luddite:

-Use Better Passwords: Get as random as you can.
-Go for full phrases, out of context, that also include numbers and symbols.
+- Use Better Passwords: Get as random as you can.
+Go for full phrases, out of context, that also includes numbers and symbols.
 So maybe: “AuntJeanineIsAnElephantWhoAte69Watermellons!”
 Replace all your default passwords on all devices immediately (including your router).
 Don’t tell aunt Jeanine.

-Get A Dog: Mutts continue to be a good deterrent.
+- Get A Dog: Mutts continue to be a good deterrent.
 That’s particularly true if they are noisy.
-As a bonus, exposing your kid to dog dander early can lower their risk to pet related allergies in the future.
+As a bonus, exposing your kid to dog dander early can lower their risk of pet-related allergies in the future.

 Watch For Scams